Caregivers in crisis: Pandemic begins to ebb but trauma persists | Health

 Running around frantically at a time when his body needed complete rest did not help, he said.

-"With the whole rush for remdesivir, I had to keep aside my physical and mental condition and it took a toll on my body."
-It's been over two months since Covid panic took over the Shinde household, but the struggle is far from over.
+“With the whole rush for remdesivir, I had to keep aside my physical and mental condition and it took a toll on my body.”
+It’s been over two months since Covid panic took over the Shinde household, but the struggle is far from over.
 Bhushan and Madhukar are still dealing with the challenges of post Covid symptoms.
-"One day you feel good and fit and then for the next two-three days you feel sick and weak.
-Sometimes I feel the disease is testing my patience," he said.
 When the going gets tough, COVID-19 specialist Suchin Bajaj recommends caregivers remember to take a break.

 “There are many cases of caregivers becoming patients, and patients becoming caregivers because they do not have a choice, and during the second wave, it was very common to see entire households getting infected.